AdobeDocs/experience-manager-64.en/help/assets/config-dynamic.md

    >[!NOTE]
    >
-   >To troubleshoot issues with Dynamic Media, see the following logs in the **crx-quickstart/logs/** directory:
+   >To troubleshoot issues with Dynamic Media, see the following logs in the **[!UICONTROL crx-quickstart/logs/]** directory:
    >
    >* ImageServer-&lt;PortId&gt;-&lt;yyyy&gt;&lt;mm&gt;&lt;dd&gt;.log - The ImageServer log provides statistics and analytical information used for analyzing the behavior of the internal ImageServer process.
    >
    >      Example of an Image Server log file name: `ImageServer-57346-2019-07-25.log`
-   >* s7access-&lt;yyyy&gt;&lt;mm&gt;&lt;dd&gt;.log - The s7access log records each request made to Dynamic Media through **/is/image** and **/is/content**.
+   >* s7access-&lt;yyyy&gt;&lt;mm&gt;&lt;dd&gt;.log - The s7access log records each request made to Dynamic Media through `/is/image` and `/is/content`.
    >
    >These logs are only used when Dynamic Media is enabled.
-They are not included in the **Download Full** package that is generated from the **system/console/status-Bundlelis**t page; when calling Customer Support if you have a Dynamic Media issue, please append both these logs to the issue.
+They are not included in the **Download Full** package that is generated from the **[!UICONTROL system/console/status-Bundlelist]** page; when calling Customer Support if you have a Dynamic Media issue, please append both these logs to the issue.

 ### If you installed AEM to a different port or context path ... {#if-you-installed-aem-to-a-different-port-or-context-path}